Travel & Visa Information

 - Valid Passport.

 - Application form (available from the Off Campus Housing Office).

 - One passport-sized color photograph – shoulders must be covered.
 No sleeveless shirts or low cut shirts/blouses and no tank tops.

 - Original Police Certificate available from your local precinct or county sheriff’s office.

 - Copy of marriage certificate, if applicable.

 - Original airline/travel itinerary or electronic return ticket number.

 The calculated amount of cash as determined by the officers taking the application (EC$55.00 per month for the first three months, then EC$75.00 thereafter).

-All documents may be obtained from the Off Campus Housing Office, located in Woods Hall 202 and 210.
+All documents may be obtained from the Housing Department, located in Tegreman Hall 111.
 This office will submit applications to the Ministry of Homeland Security on your behalf.

 Please note that taking your pets home during semester breaks will be on an allocated system only as the 7th semester students moving off of St. Kitts have priority in booking flights for their pets.
 This is a professional courtesy that should be extended to them by other students.